Happy St. Patrick’s Day!

-Today is World Ocean’s Day, and one of the worst environmental threats to our planet’s oceans is plastic pollution.
-We made more plastic in the first decade of this century than all the plastic in history up to the year 2000.
-Billions of pounds of plastic end up in the ocean each year, and at this rate, we face a future where there may be more plastic in the ocean than fish by the year 2050.
+Plastic pollution is one of the worst environmental threats to our planet’s oceans, and we made more plastic in the first decade of this century than all the plastic in history up to the year 2000.
+Billions of pounds of plastic end up in the ocean each year, and at this rate, there may be more plastic in the ocean than fish by the year 2050.

-Limit plastic straws, whenever possible.
-In America, estimates suggest over 500 million plastic straws are used every day, and many end up in the ocean.
-Plastic straws are among the top-ten items found during beach cleanups, and they do a considerable amount of harm to marine creatures.
-Plastic straws are too small and lightweight to make it through the mechanical recycling sorter, and they drop through the screens, getting mixed up with waste destined for the landfill (1).
+Estimates suggest over 500 million plastic straws are used in America every day, with many ending up in the ocean and harming the marine life.
+Plastic straws are among the top 10 items found during beach cleanups because they are too small and lightweight to make it through the mechanical recycling sorter, drop through the screens, and mix up with waste destined for the landfill (1).

 Doing Our Part

 At Isagenix, we’re growing more aware of the immense threat plastic pollution poses to our health, our ecosystems, and marine life.
 That’s why we’re working toward more sustainable forms of packaging that still uphold the integrity of our products.

 The first phase of this commitment is switching our recyclable shake canisters to more sustainable materials.
 As of April 2018, all IsaLean® Shake canisters have been made of 100 percent post-consumer recycled HDPE plastic so that we don’t have to make new plastic for each canister.